MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: Field Experiment

-As MindShift is one of the first persuasion intervention systems leveraging an LLM to generate dynamic persuasion content, there are no comparable systems other than the traditional persuasion techniques.
-We compare MindShift against a persuasive reminder baseline (also as a pop-up window), one of the most commonly adopted intervention methods in commercial apps~\cite{Tiktok,apple}.
-To ensure the fairness of the comparison, the persuasion baseline is designed to be the same as the intent report step, as illustrated in Step 2 in Figure~\ref{fig:interaction-process}.
-We name this intervention as \textit{Baseline}.
+As \textit{MindShift} is one of the first persuasion intervention systems leveraging an LLM to generate dynamic persuasion content, there are no comparable systems other than the traditional persuasion techniques.
+We compared \textit{MindShift} against a persuasive reminder baseline, one of the most commonly adopted intervention methods in commercial apps~\cite{Tiktok,apple}.
+To ensure the fairness of the comparison, the baseline is designed to be the same as the intent report step, as illustrated in Step 1 in Figure~\ref{fig:interaction-process}. \review{Specifically, it only requires users to report the intent the first time they open the blacklist app after unlocking.
+It can also be used to collect the proportion of users' initial intents, facilitating the analysis of the intervention effect of \textit{MindShift}.} We name this intervention as \textit{Baseline}.

-Moreover, in order to evaluate the effectiveness of the mental states and persuasion strategies proposed in Section~\ref{sec:formative_studies}, we further design a simplified version of \textit{MindShift} by removing the mental states and persuasion strategies from the prompt design.
-The content generation will solely be based on users' physical contexts and their app usage behavior.
-We name this group as \textit{MindShift-Simple}.
-In total, we have three intervention methods to compare: \textit{Baseline}, \textit{MindShift-Simple}, and \textit{MindShift}.
-Table \ref{tab:intervention-type-description} shows the comparison of these three intervention techniques.
+Moreover, in order to evaluate the effectiveness of the mental states and persuasion strategies proposed in Sec.~\ref{sec:formative_studies}, we further designed a simplified version, \textit{MindShift-Simple}, by removing the mental states and persuasion strategies from the prompt design. \review{Specifically, in the prompt design (Figure \ref{fig:prompt-design}), we retained only <User Data> in the (2) Description of the current context and removed the (4) Description of the persuasion strategy.
+Meanwhile, the last sentence in <Output Format> was changed to generate four sentences at once.
+We kept other setups consistent, ensuring that both versions' language features (such as both tone styles are humorous and caring) are as consistent as possible.} \review{Examples of content generation in \textit{MindShift-Simple} are as shown in Table \ref{tab:prompt-comparsion} under `With Context' and `Without Strategy'.}